publishpress/PublishPress-Blocks/readme.txt

-=== Gutenberg Blocks - PublishPress Blocks Gutenberg Editor Plugin ===
+=== Gutenberg Blocks - PublishPress Blocks Controls, Visibility, Reusable Blocks ===
 Contributors: publishpress, stevejburge, htmgarcia, olatechpro
 Tags: gutenberg, gutenberg blocks, gutenberg block, block editor, blocks, accordion block, gallery block, slider block, tabs block, maps block, block controls
 Requires at least: 5.5
 Tested up to: 6.8
-Stable tag: 3.2.6
+Stable tag: 3.3.0
 Requires PHP: 7.2.5
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-PublishPress Blocks include accordions, galleries, sliders, tabs, maps and more.
-Plus it has the best content display block in WordPress.
+PublishPress Blocks include accordions, tables, tabs, and more.
+Plus it has block controls for visibility, devices, user roles.

 == Description ==

 [PublishPress Blocks](https://publishpress.com/blocks/) has everything you need to build professional websites with the WordPress block editor.
 The extra blocks include layout options, sliders, buttons, icons, image galleries, maps, tabs, testimonials, accordions, and more.

+Plus, this plugin has complete set of management tools for blocks.
+You can control which users can add which blocks to posts.
+You can manage block visibility, including user role, date, time, device, screen size, and day of the week.
+Plus you can set default CSS styles, find all your blocks, access reusable blocks, and much more.

 ## Powerful block editor features in PublishPress Blocks

+- **Block Permissions**: You can control who can use each block, including default WordPress blocks.
 - **PublishPress Blocks**: The blocks include accordions, galleries, sliders, tabs, maps, tables, recent posts, and more.
 - **Block Styles**: You can add your own CSS styles for your blocks.
 Anyone editing posts can quickly add the styles to blocks.
-- **Block Controls**: You can block visibility, including when and where blocks show, plus which user roles can see them.
+- **Block Controls**: You can control block visibility, including user role, date, time, device, day of the week, and more.
+- **Block Usage**: You can scan the posts on your website to find where your blocks are used.
 - **Reusable Blocks**: You get easy access to manage and edit all the reusable blocks on your site.

 ## PublishPress Blocks Pro